YUEVII/YUEVII.github.io/_pages/about.md

 # 🔥 News
+- *2025.11*: &nbsp;🎉🎉 I am honored to receive the 2025 China National Scholarship (1 quota in the entire school).
 - *2025.10*: &nbsp;🎉🎉 Our Paper [STANCE: Motion-Coherent Video Generation via Sparse-to-Dense Anchored Encoding](https://arxiv.org/pdf/2510.14588) is released.
 - *2025.10*: &nbsp;🎉🎉 Our Paper [UniCalli: A Unified Diffusion Framework for Column-Level Generation and Recognition of Chinese Calligraphy](https://arxiv.org/pdf/2510.13745) is released.
 - *2025.06*: &nbsp;🎉🎉 Our Paper [FlexPainter: Flexible and Multi-View Consistent Texture Generation](https://arxiv.org/pdf/2506.02620) is reposted by AK (huggingface) on [X](https://x.com/_akhaliq/status/1931050970039099501?s=46)!